 A chapter is usually made up of two or more scenes, although sometimes there is just one scene in a chapter.
 Chapters that have one scene are usually short, although that won’t be the case if the scene itself is long or elaborate.

 Chapters can be short, although if you make them too short and have too many of them, they may become less effective.
 Extremely long chapters, on the other hand, can be cumbersome.
 Experiment with caution.

 The length of the chapter may depend on the audience for whom the novel is written.
-Children’s books have short chapters whereas adult books have (mostly) long chapters.
+Children’s books have short chapters whereas adult books have (mostly) longer chapters.

 How do you effectively create chapters in a novel?
 It depends.
-In adventure and mystery novels, some people like to end chapters on cliff-hangers: this is a popular technique.
-However, the bottom line is that you should end chapters whenever you feel a major shift in the story, whether it be a change in point of view, a new scene, or a sequel.
+In adventure and mystery novels, some people like to end chapters on cliffhangers.
+However, the bottom line is that you should end chapters whenever you feel a major shift in the story, whether it be a change in point of view or a new scene.

 Short chapters are easy to write.
 As mentioned, they often consist of a single scene and therefore rarely become boring or complicated.
 Long chapters can be dull if not executed properly.
 As you write your novel, try to strike a balance so that each chapter is interesting to the reader.

 Chapters make ideal blocks of text for editing and proofreading for the same reason that scenes are indispensable.
 You can create separate document files for each chapter (or scene) to help you focus on smaller chunks of text.
 I’ve done this a few times, and it worked well for me.
 But then, in creative writing, there is no such thing such as one size fits all.
 Experiment with various techniques and test your results.